Logs List¶

 JSON Field Return¶

-Note: This feature is only available to user roles with DQL query permissions.
+This feature is only applicable to user roles with DQL query permissions.

-Guance DQL queries support extracting embedded values from JSON fields in log data by adding fields with the @
+DQL queries support extracting nested values from JSON fields in log data.
+Simply add fields with the @

-symbol in the DQL query statement.
-The system will recognize this configuration and display it as an independent field in the query results.
+symbol in your DQL query statement, and the system will automatically recognize this configuration, displaying the extracted values as independent fields in the query results.
 For example:

-In the log viewer, if you want to specify viewing extracted values from each log's message
+In the log explorer, if you want to specify viewing extracted values from each log's message

-JSON text directly in the data list, add a field in the display columns with the format @target_fieldname
+JSON text directly in the data list, add fields in the format @targer_fieldname

-configured in the DQL query statement to the display columns:
+configured in the DQL query in the display columns:

 Create Monitor¶

-While filtering log data, if you wish to implement further alert monitoring on the filtered data, you can set up monitors with one click.
-Guance will automatically apply your selected index, data source, and search conditions, simplifying the configuration process.
+When filtering log data, if you need further alert monitoring on the filtered results, you can achieve this by setting up a monitor with one click.
+The system will automatically apply your selected index, data source, and search conditions, thus simplifying the configuration process.

-- If another workspace is selected in the top-left corner of the viewer, the search conditions will not be synchronized, and the monitor configuration page will be empty by default.
+- If another workspace is selected in the top-left corner of the log explorer, the search conditions will not be synchronized to the monitor configuration page, and the monitor configuration page will default to empty.

 left*

-queries are enabled by default.
-You only need to enable workspace-levelleft*
+query functionality is enabled by default.
+You just need to enable workspace-levelleft*

 queries to support monitorleft*

 queries.
-For the Deployment Plan, you can independently enable or disable site-levelleft*
+For the deployment version, you can independently enable or disable site-levelleft*

 queries.
 Only when both site and workspace-levelleft*

 queries.
-Otherwise, if the log viewer configures aleft*
+Otherwise, if the log explorer configures aleft*

 Copy as cURL¶

-The log viewer supports obtaining log data via command line.
-On the right side of the log data list under Settings, click Copy as cURL to copy the cURL command line.
-Execute this command on your host terminal to retrieve log data for the current time period based on the selected filters and search conditions.
+In the log explorer, you can retrieve log data via command line.
+In the settings on the right side of the log data list, click the Copy as cURL button to copy the corresponding cURL command.
+Paste this command into the host terminal and execute it to obtain log data that meets the filtering and search criteria for the current time period.

 Example

-After copying the cURL command line, it looks like the following: Replace <Endpoint>
+After copying the cURL command line, as shown below: Replace <Endpoint>

-For more parameter explanations, refer to DQL Data Query.
+For more related parameter descriptions, refer to DQL Data Query.

 For more API information, refer to Open API.